 Annie Sowden, Festival Founder & Owner

 Established in 1990, Up The Creek has managed to adapt, grow and refine an authentic, no-nonsense personality while staying true to its original culture.
-Honouring only South African artists for almost three decades, Up The Creek has paved a pioneering path in the South African music festival circuit by offering a smaller, more intimate experience.
+Honouring only South African artists for three decades, Up The Creek has paved a pioneering path in the South African music festival circuit by offering a smaller, more intimate experience.

 The inaugural Up The Creek, Anthony’s (second from right) 40th birthday party in 1990.
 Quirky and questionable outfits became his trademark for years to come.

 Up The Creek was one of the first music festivals to incorporate comedy.
 Here (circa 1998) a comedian interviews a young Albert Frost during the People of the Mouth show, the festival’s version of Dali Thambo’s popular TV show, People of the South.

 In the early days, all the music happened on the stoep of the farmhouse on the riverbank.